nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 If, after deleting all these files, your controllers are unresponsive, you may have to delete the current binding manually since SteamVR is confused.
 Follow the instructions in [Deleting the current binding](#deleting-the-current-binding) to get rid of it.

-If you're still having issues after following all of these steps, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
-If you don't want to wait, the only sure-fire way of getting the game to work again is to do a clean install.
+If you're still having issues after following all the steps above, the only sure-fire way of getting the game to work again is to do a clean install.
 It is highly recommended to make a backup of the installation folder before reinstalling the game if you want to keep your songs/avatars/sabers/settings or any other stuff that might be in there.